 When you get a car, especially a daily driver, one of the first considerations is reliability.
 When it comes to reliable exotic cars it can be a little tough to pin down simply because they aren’t driven as often as other cars.

 Earlier this year Consumer Reports listed the most reliable and least reliable cars in each class.
-Exotics weren’t included, but under luxury cars the Lexus CT 200h and Lexus ES made the list for most reliable compact and midsize.
-Audi O3 took the prize for most reliable luxury compact SUV.
+Exotics weren’t included, but under the luxury car segment, the Lexus CT 200h and Lexus ES made the list for most reliable compact and midsize.
+Audi Q3 took the prize for the most reliable luxury compact SUV.

 J.D.
-Powers did a similar car reliability study with Audi, BMW, and Mercedes taking the prize, along with a few other.
+Powers did a similar car reliability study with Audi, BMW, and Mercedes taking the prize, along with a few others.

 So, check out our list and see what you think.